zwenergy/gbaHD/README.md

 E.g., setting CUTBITS to 2 will reduce the color depth per color from 8 bits to 6 bits.

+## FPGA Firmware
+You can find the latest bitstream under the folder *bitstream*.

 ## TODOs

 *README TODO:*
-- Add the rest of the wiring.
 - Describe the overall project.
 - Describe the different modules.
 - Describe pinouts.